-Showing the toolbar is available for report and reportlet gadgets.
+Showing the toolbar is available for report and Reportlet gadgets.
 The toolbar displays a toolbar with Export Content, Export Data, Show Margin and page control options.

-Figure 3-5 shows the toolbar that can be added to report and reportlet gadgets.
+Figure 3-5 shows the toolbar that can be added to report and Reportlet gadgets.
+The toolbar enables page selection, export of content and data, and an option to hide or show a margin around the report.